Protecting and Securing Chemicals Facilities from Terrorist Attacks Act of 2014

-The bill was introduced into the United States House of Representatives during the 113th United States Congress.
+The bill was introduced into the United States House of Representatives during the 113th United States Congress, and passed on July 8, 2014.
+An amended version of the bill passed the Senate on December 10 and was sent back to the House, which voted to pass on December 11.
+The bill was signed into law on December 18, 2014 as the Protecting and Securing Chemicals Facilities from Terrorist Attacks Act of 2014 by President Barack Obama.

 Background

 The Chemical Facility Anti-Terrorism Standards (CFATS), also known as 6 CFR, Part 27, are a set of US government security regulations for high-risk chemical facilities such as chemical plants, electrical generating facilities, refineries, and universities.
 The US Department of Homeland Security promulgated the Final Rule on April 9, 2007.
 The regulations came into effect on June 8, 2007, apart from material covered in Appendix A, which took effect upon its publication in the Federal Register on November 20, 2007.

 The response from the US chemical community to the initial legislation was rather critical, but the revisions introduced in November appear to have addressed many of the concerns of both industry and academia.
 For example, certain routine chemicals of low toxicity, such as acetone or urea, have been removed from the list, since record-keeping for such common compounds was considered an excessive burden.